P. A. Parenteau: Return to the Islanders, New Jersey Devils and Nashville Predators

 On July 3, 2016, Parenteau signed a one-year deal with the New York Islanders, a team he had previously played for between 2010 and 2012, but was waived on October 10, 2016.
 He was claimed off waivers by the New Jersey Devils on October 11, 2016.
 Upon joining the Devils, Parenteau joined the likes of Sergei Nemchinov, Arron Asham, and Kevin Weekes as being one of a few players to complete the Hudson River Triple (being a member of the Rangers, Islanders and Devils).
 In the 2016–17 season, Parenteau continued his scoring rate in producing 13 goals and 27 points in 59 games.

 With the Devils falling in the standings, he was traded at the NHL deadline to join his 8th NHL club, the Nashville Predators in exchange for a sixth-round draft pick on March 1, 2017.
 Parenteau appeared in 8 regular season games with the club, scoring one assist.
 He also skated in five playoff games.
-The Predators made it to the 2017 Stanley Cup Finals, but were eliminated by the Pittsburgh Penguins.
+The Predators made it to the 2017 Stanley Cup Finals, but ultimately fell to the Penguins in 6 Games.

 Avtomobilist Yekaterinburg and retirement

 Parenteau as a free agent from the Predators, was unsigned over the summer before agreeing to a professional tryout contract with the Detroit Red Wings on September 6, 2017.
 Following the training camp and preseason, Parenteau was released by the Red Wings without a contract offer.
-On November 1, 2017, he signed for the remainder of the 2017–18 season with Russian outfit, Avtomobilist Yekaterinburg of the Kontinental Hockey League (KHL).
+On November 1, 2017, he signed for the remainder of the 2017–18 season with Russian outfit Avtomobilist Yekaterinburg of the Kontinental Hockey League (KHL).
 On June 14, 2018, Parenteau announced his retirement.

 Personal life

-He is the cousin of former NHL player, Pierre-Marc Bouchard.
+Parenteau is the cousin of former NHL player, Pierre-Marc Bouchard.

+Parenteau was arrested on March 3, 2020, in Riverview, New Brunswick on charges of drunk driving.